 Autism is a complex condition that can impair social interaction, language, communication, and other day-to-day behaviors.
-Signs of the disorder typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.
+Signs of the condition typically emerge in early childhood, though autism’s effects may span the entirety of a person’s life.

 Most perplexing of all, there is no single “type” of autism, because it occurs across a broad spectrum.
-The disorder can be found across all racial, ethnic, and socioeconomic groups, though the condition is more frequently diagnosed in boys than girls.
+The condition can be found across all racial, ethnic, and socioeconomic groups, though the condition is more frequently diagnosed in boys than girls.

 Never Miss a Beat!

 First or early significant signs to look for in an autism assessment:

 - No big smiles by six months

 - No back-and-forth sharing of sounds or smiles by nine months

 - No back-and-forth gestures, such as pointing, showing, reaching, or waving by 12 months

 - No two-word meaningful phrases by 24 months